pola-rs/polars-book/user_guide/src/howcani/df/groupby.md

 ## Eager & Lazy

-Groupby syntax is similar in both API's as both can use the expressions.
+Groupby syntax is similar in both APIs as both can use the expressions.
 Grouping operations are done with the `.groupby()` method following by the `.agg()` method.